molecule-man/stack-assembly/README.rst

     identifier of a stack within the config file.
 For example, ID is tpl1 in the following yaml config:

         stacks:
           tpl1: # <--- this is ID
             name: mystack
             path: path/to/tpl.json

+    The config can be nested:
+        stacks:
+          parent_tpl:
+            name: my-parent-stack
+            path: path/to/tpl.json
+            stacks:
+              child_tpl: # <--- this is ID of the stack we want to deploy
+                name: my-child-stack
+                path: path/to/tpl.json

+    In this case specifying ID of only wanted stack is not enough all the parent IDs have to be specified as well:

+      stas sync parent_tpl child_tpl

     Usage:
-      stas sync [ID] [flags]
+      stas sync [<ID> [<ID> ...]] [flags]

     Aliases:
       sync, deploy

     Flags:
       -h, --help   help for sync
-      -n, --no-interaction   Do not ask any interactive questions

     Global Flags:
       -c, --configs strings   Alternative config file(s).
-Default: stack-assembly.yaml --nocolor           Disables color output
+Default: stack-assembly.yaml -n, --no-interaction    Do not ask any interactive questions --nocolor           Disables color output
       -p, --profile string    AWS named profile (default "default") -r, --region string     AWS region